UnderDoug/UD_FleshGolems/Tips.md

 ### Find The Mad 'Monger
 Trade secrets to find the location of the Mad 'Monger, a self-aggrandizing misanthrope with more than a whole chip on his shoulder, who needs your help procuring some strange materials for the "science" he's doing.

-He's also a traditional gutsmonger who restocks and sells cybernetics but also pulls from an additional table with Limb-Loot™ Boxes®!
+He's also a traditional gutsmonger who restocks and sells cybernetics but also pulls from an additional table with Limb-Lootâ„¢ BoxesÂ®!
 These special limbs are implanted with a random cybernetic that can be butchered from them.